F.A.Qs & Common Concerns

 I can do it myself.

 Yes, you probably can, but it will likely not be what you imagined .
 It has been my experience that people who opt to do their own sites often give up when it turns out to not be as easy as they imagined.
 Further, clients who chose to manage their own websites after the build ended up accidentally making blank pages, creating dead links, and letting content go out of date, making their sites frustrating and unpleasant to navigate.
 The only thing more unprofessional than not having a website is having one that is unappealing or outdated.

 In 2019, your website is an extension of your physical storefront and the first impression you make to the world.
 The type of well-executed website I'll help you create will provide a value that is far greater than the upfront and one-time payment you'll have to make, which is often less than half of what a full web design agency would charge.

 Of course, your domain is always yours.
 I'll help you set it up so that your address points at your new Squarespace website.

 Squarespace may not be perfect for everyone, but it is ideal for any small business owner, entrepreneur, or blogger who doesn't have an IT team to help keep all the technical stuff up to date but still values clean, modern design.
 If you have an enterprise with complex IT requirements, databases, or lots of dynamic content, a Squarespace website may not be the right fit.

 Aren’t there free options?

 Not really, and things are rarely as free as they first appear.
 Once you add in costs for hosting, domains, themes, apps, plugins, and removing third-party ads, you’re looking at a price significantly higher than “free.”
 Think of this as a replacement to your IT overhead.
-With my approach, you won’t have to whip out your credit card every time you sneeze in order to get a website with the features and security you want + control over your content.
+With my approach, you won’t have to whip out your credit card every time you sneeze to get a website with the features and security you want + control over your content.

 Can’t I just have a Facebook page?